AlexKitov/datasciencecoursera/Reproducible Research/PeerAssessment1/PA1_template.md

 weekTotal <- sum(lDaysSteps[[1]]$steps)
 ```

 From the plots presented above it becomes evident that in the weekend the average number of steps in the different periods is more even during the day compared with the week days.
-There is a very well defined peak in the average number of steps before 9:00 am and few smaller peacks around lunch and before the end of the working day.
-However, it seems the area under the weekends' line is larger in comparison with the area under weekdays'line proposing the total number of steps is larger in the weekends, namely:
+There is a very well defined peak in the average number of steps before 9:00 am and few smaller peaks around lunch and before the end of the working day.
+However, it seems the area under the weekends' line is larger in comparison with the area under weekdays' line proposing the total number of steps is larger in the weekends, namely:

 1. The total number of steps in the ***`weekend`*** is: 1.2202 &times; 10<sup>4</sup>
 2. The total number of steps in the ***`weekdays`*** is: 1.0256 &times; 10<sup>4</sup>